DUI Defense Guide

 8. Violations of California Title 17

-- The technician must add the correct amount of preservative and anticoagulant in the blood vial to ensure the sample does not ferment or clot.
+The technician must add the correct amount of preservative and anticoagulant in the vial to ensure the sample does not ferment or clot.

 If there are provable violations of Title 17 requirements, the BAC blood alcohol test results may be excluded or cast into doubt.
-A skilled DUI lawyer knows how to get a DUI dropped if BAC test results are excluded.
+Skilled DUI lawyers know how to get a DUI dropped if BAC test results are excluded.

 9. DUI Police Report Errors & Misconduct